Misba0019/LangDetect/README.md

 4. If the language cannot be determined (`und`) or is unsupported, the tool provides feedback to the user.

+## Limitations

+- Short or ambiguous text may result in incorrect or undefined language detection.

+- Some uncommon languages may not be supported by the `langs` library.

 ## Credits

 - Powered by the open-source libraries [franc](https://github.com/wooorm/franc/tree/main), [langs](https://github.com/adlawson/nodejs-langs), and [colors](https://github.com/Marak/colors.js).